ESPHome 2026.5.0-dev

 65//

-68// and background tasks (in wake).
+68// (in callback) and background tasks (in wake).

 69// Safe: write-once-then-read pattern.
-Socket hooks may run before init(),
+Socket hooks may run before setup(),

 72//